matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 same power level.

 The server should send invitations on behalf of the user performing the upgrade.
+These invitations should contain a `part_of` property in their content, whose value is the ID of the `m.room.create` event of the new room.

 This action should only be performed by the server if the user performing the upgrade is registered with this server.
 Otherwise, the server should not create